 And they saw the tomb was empty…(Mark 16)

-When Jesus was resurrected, becoming for us The Christ, in that moment the world was changed for his believers forever!
-Earth burst into blossom.
-Earth glowed with light in the deep dark night of time.
-Everything, all creation was illuminated with divine light, hope.
+When Jesus was resurrected, becoming for us the Christ, in that moment, the world was changed forever for his believers.

-AS SUCH I PAINTED THE STATIONS OF THE RESURRECTION (Via Lucis-The Way of Light)
+AS SUCH, I PAINTED THE STATIONS OF THE RESURRECTION (Via Lucis-The Way of Light)

 And they saw the tomb was empty_ViaLucis1_painting on glass by AVonnHartung

-And they saw the tomb was empty
+And they saw the tomb was empty.

-The intense color is meant to bring this miraculous change into our consciousness.
 The colors are super infused with hue.
 Each color becomes the heightened essence of itself.
-To the uninformed eye these “stained glass” windows on the Resurrection might look fantasia-like.
-They’re meant to be however, simple in form and basic in color.
+To the uninformed eye, these “stained glass” windows on the Resurrection might look fantasia-like.
+They’re meant to be, however, simple in form and basic in color.

 "Mary Magdalene encounters the risen Jesus" ViaLucis2 painting on glass by AVonnHartung

-Mary Magdalene encounters the risen Jesus
+Mary Magdalene encounters the risen Jesus.

 The figures show emotion in their gestures, their exaggerated movements.
 This is to show that reality was turned on its head.

-Something so unbelievable had occurred that it changed consciousness forever.
-The world became full of hope, full of meaning because death had lost its power, its grip on humanity.
-Hallelujah!
-He has risen!
+The world became full of hope and meaning because death had lost its power and its grip on humanity.

 "After the Resurrection Jesus appears to the women" ViaLucs3 painting on glass by AVonnHartung

-After the Resurrection Jesus appears to the women
+After the Resurrection, Jesus appears to the women

 These 14 Stations of the Resurrection (Via Lucis) adorn the upper reaches of the nave of Capilla San Juan Bosco in Orocovis (Barrio Gato), Puerto Rico.
-They were commissioned by Padre Jorge Santiago Cartagena, SDB.
+Padre Jorge Santiago Cartagena, SDB, commissioned them.
 Twelve similar windows were also commissioned by Padre Jose Luis Gómez, SDB for the church San Juan Bosco in Villa Palmeras, San Juan.

-In 1998 Father Sabino Palumbieri, Salesian priest and professor of theological anthropology in Rome, “proposed the creation of a new set of stations [to complement the Stations of the Cross] centered upon the resurrection and the events following it so as to emphasize the positive hopeful aspect of the Christian story which, though not absent from the Stations of the Cross, is obscured by their emphasis upon suffering.
+In 1998 Father Sabino Palumbieri, Salesian priest and professor of theological anthropology in Rome, “proposed the creation of a new set of stations [to complement the Stations of the Cross] centered upon the resurrection and the events following it to emphasize the positive hopeful aspect of the Christian story which, though not absent from the Stations of the Cross, is obscured by their emphasis upon suffering.
 The first major public celebration of this devotion was in 1990…”

 It was officially sanctioned by the Vatican in 2001.
 (From Wikipedia-“Stations of the Resurrection”)